stucamp/voron_sb_sw_sb2209_umbilical/README.md

 These files are designed to subliment/replace BTT's files located here: https://github.com/bigtreetech/EBB/tree/master/EBB%20SB2240_2209%20CAN/Custom%20Printed%20Parts

-The CW2 Cable Bridge part is reused, but the Printed Part for CAN Cable is replaced with the toolhead.stl in this repo.
+The CW2 Cable Bridge part is reused and what the toolhead.stl mounts to, but the Printed Part for CAN Cable is replaced with said toolhead.stl.

 The cablechain stl in this repo is used by mounting it sandwiched between the existing Switchwire cablechain mount and the z-axis cablechain terminus.